Spoonail-Iroiro/maginai/MOD_DEVELOP_en.md

 # Q&A

-## Q. Can't I implement a mod using ESModule?
+## Q. Can't I implement a mod with ESModule?
+Yes, you can do, but you need to build ESModule(s) into a script (`iife` library) with bundler, such as Rollup (vite internally use it).
+Please read [Example Mods](#example-mods) section to find a project example with bundler.

-Creator of Another World, which runs on local html+javascript, cannot load ESModules directly due to CORS restrictions.
+\* Creator of Another World, which runs on local html+javascript, cannot load ESModules directly due to CORS restrictions.
 In other words, loading a script with `<script type="module">` or dynamic `import` causes an error.

-If you want to write mod codes as ESModule, you need to build it into a script (`iife` library) using bundler, such as Rollup (vite internally use it).
-Please read [Example Mods](#example-mods) section to find a project example with bundler.

 ## Q. Aren't there type definitions for `maginai`?
 We have!